← Home

 Made by a father, for a son.

-Jonathan and his son Lasse
+Jonathan and his son Lasse at pictocards

-The apps I tried were all the same: flashing colours, surprise sound effects, rewards designed to keep him tapping.
-They worked, in the sense that he tapped.
+I wanted something simple to sit and learn with him.
+Not necessarily another game, and not a strict curriculum.
+Just words and pictures, calm and clear.
+However, the apps I tried were all the same: clipart design, flashing and extreme colours, surprise sound effects, rewards and chests designed to keep him tapping.
+They worked, in the sense that he was heavily engaged and exploring.
 But he wasn't learning words.
-He was learning to chase the next animation.

 What we believe